Sikh Empire: Religious policy

-Administration

-The empire was divided into various provinces (known as Subas), them namely being:

 Demography

-The population of the Sikh empire during the time of Ranjit Singh’s rule was estimated to be around 12 million people.
+The population of the Sikh empire during the time of Ranjit Singh's rule was estimated to be around 12 million people.
 There were 8.4 million Muslims, 2.88 million Hindus and 722,000 Sikhs.

 The religious demography of the empire is estimated to have been just over 10% to 12% Sikh, 80% Muslim, and just under 10% Hindu.
 Surjit Hans gave different numbers by retrospectively projecting the 1881 census, putting Muslims at 51%, Hindus at 40% and Sikhs at around 8%, the remaining 1% being Europeans.
 The population was 3.5 million in 1831, according to Amarinder Singh's The Last Sunset: The Rise and Fall of the Lahore Durbar.
 Hans Herrli in The Coins of the Sikhs estimated the total population of the empire to be around 5.35 million during 1838.
+Meanwhile, Jean-Marie Lafont estimates that the population of the empire consisted of 15 million people.

-An estimated 90% of the Sikh population at the time, and more than half of the total population, was concentrated in the upper Bari Doabs, Jalandhar, and upper Rechna Doabs, and in the areas of their greatest concentration formed about one third of the population in the 1830s; half of the Sikh population of this core region was in the area covered by the later districts of Lahore and Amritsar.
+An estimated 90% of the Sikh population at the time, and more than half of the total population, was concentrated in the upper Bari, Jalandhar, and upper Rachna Doabs, and in the areas of their greatest concentration formed about one third of the population in the 1830s; half of the Sikh population of this core region was in the area covered by the later districts of Lahore and Amritsar.